 While sifting through the archives of Dunoon’s Castle House Museum, Museum Manager John Stirling drew my attention to a collection of Victorian glass and ceramic bottles.
-I’d been researching records and artefacts in preparation for an exhibition called People of Place: Shop Keepers of Dunoon Heritage Trail.
-This series of creative shop window displays used objects to engage local people with the lost and hidden stories of its high street.
+I’d been researching records and artefacts in preparation for a local exhibition called People of Place: Shop Keepers of Dunoon Heritage Trail; a series of shop window displays that used objects to engage people with the hidden stories of its high street.

 The collection of bottles became part of the arrangement in the window of what is now Kennedy’s Pharmacy.
 The display included a short text describing George Stirling, who established the pharmacy in the late 19th century.
-There he sold pharmaceuticals typical of the time as well as what he called aerated waters.
+He sold pharmaceuticals typical of the time alongside 'aerated waters'.

 The production of flavoured sparkling water alongside healing elixirs and medical prescriptions didn’t raise eyebrows at that time.
 Stirling was suitably qualified and equipped with the mechanical processes to infuse water with carbon dioxide and natural ingredients.

-It wasn’t until the late 1940s that the business was sold.
-Stripped of the Stirling brand, the factory continued to produce soft drinks until the 1970s when it was finally shut down.
+It wasn’t until the late 1940s that the business was sold to Glasgow based Dunns.
+Products were stripped of the Stirling brand, but the building continued to be used to produce soft drinks until the 1970s when it was closed and the factory sold.

-We have already revived the company’s historical branding and produced new sparkling beverages based on Victorian recipes using traditional techniques.
-We also hosted public taste tests of George Stirling Ginger Beer, Lemonade and Cola and continue to compile first-hand research into the social history of the Stirling factory.
-This feedback and the stories of local people will inform the strategic plan for taking Dunoon Goes Pop to market.
+We have already revived Stirling's original visual ID and produced new sparkling beverages based on Victorian recipes and traditional carbonation techniques.
+We have also hosted public taste tests of George Stirling Ginger Beer, Lemonade and Cola.
+We have even interviewed people who remember the original factory.

-Importantly, this plan will draw heavily on the lockdown lessons learned from the independent businesses across the UK who enriched their niche brands through localised growth and connection.
+Importantly, the project will draw heavily on the lockdown lessons learned from the independent businesses across the UK, who enriched their niche brands through localised growth and connection.
 A strategy that can benefit other communities with cultural heritage treasures that may unlock new ways to generate public engagement and revenue in these challenging times.